lasrie/Noten/README.md

 Noten
 =====

-Script for fetching grades from the internet and sending a notification, if there are new grades onlin
+Script for fetching grades from the internet and sending a notification, if there are new grades online

 ===============================================

-EIn Skript um aus dem Datenlotsen Webportal Noten abzurufen.
+Ein Skript um aus dem Datenlotsen Webportal Noten abzurufen.
 Derzeit ausgerichtet auf die DHBW Stuttgart

 How-To
 ==============================================